-So – how can a consumer verify (and indeed make sense of) all the factoids about how strong or how warm or how small or whatever which are presented about outdoor gear?
+So – how can a consumer verify (and indeed make sense of) all the mass of factoids about how strong or how warm or how small or whatever which are presented about outdoor gear?

 Clearly, relying on manufacturers to give objective assessments is akin to having foxes guard the henhouse (again; just an analogy.
 Sea to Summit does not employ foxes in any capacity).

-Fortunately, there are empirical measurements; and fortunately these measurements can often be independently verified according to accepted test protocols.
-And, fortunately, Sea to Summit goes out of its way to test its products according to these criteria…
+Fortunately, there are empirical measurements.
+These measurements can often be independently verified according to accepted test protocols.
+Not every brand does, but Sea to Summit goes out of its way to test its products according to these criteria…

 The above are samples of the consumer-facing information which helps define and quantify Sea to Summit products.
 There is a myriad of criteria for things such as FDA-testing / EU Food Grade standards according to which our cookware and tableware are certified, but that’s a separate ice floe.